Linda H. Moya

 First Career Resume (pdf)

-Scientifically, she tests a priori hypotheses based on theory developed
+Scientifically, she has tested a priori hypotheses based on theory developed

 while at the same time being open to unexpected and unpredicted but robust patterns of